j-nx/simplenote-js/README.markdown

-*Please note that this is a fork of the original created by Carlo Zottmann, and updated by Dinesh Jamwal.
-Tested and working as of 1/18/2016.*
+*Please note that this is a fork of the original created by Carlo Zottmann, and updated for Simplenote  API2 by Dinesh Jamwal.
+Tested and working as of 2/28/2016.*

 # simplenote-js